Étoile Sportive du Sahel: Local and continental return (2013–2019)

 In February 2013, former Cameroon coach Denis Lavagne was appointed to lead the team to qualify for the playoff phase of the local championship and competed for the last round before finishing in third place.
 In fact, ESS was champions in the first half of the last round.
 And despite the team exceeded JSM Béjaïa in the first round, the team failed to qualify for the semi-finals of the 2013 CAF Confederation Cup after losing to CS Sfaxien and Stade Malien.
-As for the 2012 Tunisian Cup, which was completed in 2013, ES Sahel managed to win it after beating CS Sfaxien 1–0 to be the first trophy they have won in the last five years.
+As for the 2012 Tunisian Cup, which was completed in 2013, ES Sahel won it after beating CS Sfaxien 1–0 to be the first trophy they have won in the last five years.

-In December 2013, veteran Frenchman Roger Lemerre was hired to lead the team.
-He formed a number of players and succeeded in making successful assignments such as the Algerian Baghdad Bounedjah who finished the season as a goal for the local league despite finishing third in the league.
-He also managed to win the 2014 Tunisian Cup for the second time in the final after beating CS Sfaxien in the final with a last-minute goal of Bounedjah.
-After the end of his contract, Lemerre left the team with good impressions on the formation of an integrated team.
+In December 2013, Frenchman Roger Lemerre was hired to lead the team.
+He won the 2014 Tunisian Cup for the second time in the final after beating CS Sfaxien in the final.
 The team signed with Serbian Dragan Cvetković, who did not stay in office more than a month after the catastrophic results of the 2014 CAF Confederation Cup by finishing last in the group to be replaced by coach Faouzi Benzarti.

 The team finished the season in second place of the local championship after an arbitration dispute led to the refusal of the team management to play the game of CS Hammam-Lif.
-However, the team managed to win the local cup after beating Stade Gabèsien 4–3 in the final to win the trophy for the third time.
-As for the continent, the team played in the 2015 CAF Confederation Cup, surpassing Moroccan Raja Casablanca in the first round as they qualified for the semi-finals after passing Stade Malien and its compatriot Espérance and winning Al Ahly of Egypt and then beat Zamalek in the semi-finals in a historic match 5–1 for ESS before going beyond Orlando Pirates in the final to win the first African title since 2008 dedicated to his return to Africa and become the most capped CAF Cup team with 4 titles.
+However, the team won the local cup after beating Stade Gabèsien 4–3 in the final to win the trophy for the third time.
+As for the continent, the team played in the 2015 CAF Confederation Cup, surpassing Moroccan Raja Casablanca in the first round as they qualified for the semi-finals after passing Stade Malien and its compatriot Espérance and winning Al Ahly of Egypt and then beat Zamalek in the semi-finals in a match 5–1 for ESS before going beyond Orlando Pirates in the final to win the first African title since 2008 dedicated to his return to Africa and become the most capped CAF Cup team with 4 titles.